-JinkoSolar panelsSolar panels and weather
+JinkoSolar PV panelsSolar panels and weather

 Understanding solar panel output: Standard Test Conditions vs. Real world